Rare Arts & Crafts CFA Voysey pub poster

 Approx h: 30.5” w: 25.75” inc frame.

-Some minor losses to the colouring.
+Some minor losses/fading to some areas.

 Between c1915-1918, Voysey designed several posters for the Central Liquor Control Board, to decorate pubs and canteens, mainly in the Carlisle area, run by the State Management Inns, with quotations and aphorisms and colour illustrated with pictures in roundels, such as this example.